NY judge cites ‘urgency’ of FOIA case regarding Khashoggi

-NEW YORK (AP) — A judge says federal agencies must produce thousands of pages monthly of records pertaining to the killing of Saudi dissident Jamal Khashoggi (jah-MAHL’ khahr-SHOHK’-jee) because learning about his disappearance is of “paramount importance.”
+NEW YORK (AP) — Federal agencies must produce thousands of pages monthly of records pertaining to the killing of Saudi dissident Jamal Khashoggi because learning about his disappearance as quickly as possible is of “paramount importance,” a judge said Tuesday.

-Representatives of the U.S. Department of State and Department of Defense say producing 5,000 pages monthly makes it impossible to respond to other Freedom of Information Act requests.
+Representatives of the U.S. Department of State and Department of Defense had told U.S. District Judge Paul A. Engelmayer that producing 5,000 pages monthly makes it impossible to respond in a timely fashion to other Freedom of Information Act requests.

-U.S. District Judge Paul Engelmayer ordered the agencies Tuesday to get it done, saying the disappearance of the Washington Post columnist and Saudi national was of “considerable public importance.”
+Engelmayer ordered the agencies to get it done anyway, saying the disappearance of the Washington Post columnist and Saudi national was of “considerable public importance.”

-The Open Society Justice Initiative had requested the records after the U.S. resident was not seen alive again after entering the Saudi consulate in Istanbul, Turkey, on Oct.
-2.
+He said in a written opinion that a greater commitment of resources by the agencies was warranted because “there is paramount public importance and urgency” to a request for the records by the Open Society Justice Initiative, the legal team for the Open Society Foundations, created by billionaire philanthropist George Soros.

 Most Read Stories